How Do You Do!: Critical reception

 In his review of Tourism, AllMusic editor Bryan Buss wrote that "How Do You Do!" is a "perfectly presented pop ditty, bright and sunny as summer".
-Larry Flick from Billboard described the song as a "peppy, guitar-anchored pop/rocker."
+Larry Flick from Billboard magazine described the song as a "peppy, guitar-anchored pop/rocker."
 He noted that "bopping pogo beats and Per Gessle's highly attitudinal lead vocal are strongest points in luring radio programmers."
 Gavin Report called it a "fun track" that "starts off with a froggy-voiced Per Gessle posing the most asked question in the English language."